 Picaresque Novel.

-The picaresque novel (Spanish"picaresca," from "pícaro," for "rogue" or "rascal") is a genre of prose fiction that depicts the adventures of a roguish hero/heroine of low social class who lives by his or her wits in a corrupt society.
+The picaresque novel (Spanish: "picaresca," from "pícaro," for "rogue" or "rascal") is a genre of prose fiction that depicts the adventures of a roguish hero/heroine of low social class who lives by his or her wits in a corrupt society.
 Picaresque novels typically adopt a realistic style, with elements of comedy and satire.
 This style of novel originated in 16th-century Spain and flourished throughout Europe in the 17th and 18th centuries.
 It continues to influence modern literature.

 According to the traditional view of Thrall and Hibbard (first published in 1936), seven qualities distinguish the picaresque novel or narrative form, all or some of which an author may employ for effect.